Kunstmaan/KunstmaanBundlesCMS/docs/installation/index.md

 ![npm run build](../images/buildui.png)

-Once that has finished and you browse to the website on the environment of your choice should show you the website with minimalistic/demo styling.
+Once that has finished and you browse to the website on the environment of your choice it should show you the website with minimalistic/demo styling.

 ![demosite](../images/demosite.png)